 - Proof of US citizenship (required of finalists)

-- Video interview in which you give recorded responses to questions written as text (not a live interview)
+- Video interview in which you give recorded responses to questions written as text (not a live interview) – video interview link is sent to you after your (endorsed) application is submitted on October 1; must be completed by October 4th

-Please note that for all deadlines, submission time is 12:00 noon
+For all deadlines, submission time is 12:00 noon

 |Timeframe||Task(s) to Complete|